 Happy Christians, Ruth once said, were a part of her heritage.
 Her parents, Dr. Nelson and Virginia Bell, were medical missionaries at Love and Mercy Hospital in Tsingkiangpu, China, in the difficult years from 1916 until World War II began.

-Ruth, their second-oldest child, was born June 10, 1920.
+In spite of this environment, laughter and songs rang out from the Bell home on the hospital grounds.
+Ruth, the second-oldest child, was born June 10, 1920.
 She and her siblings, Rosa, Virginia and Clayton, learned the basics of Christian faith early through their parents’ example of daily prayer and Bible study, in addition to family prayers before breakfast each morning.
 Ruth could not remember a morning that her father was not reading his Bible or kneeling in prayer when she got up.